GigaHierz/blockchain-developer-bootcamp-final-project/README.md

 test
 ```

 Unfortunately so far the tests for the upgradable plugin are still failing.
-But there are more tests.
+But there are other tests that go through :).

 5. A screencast of you walking through your project - loom